KGConf/open-kg-curriculum/curriculum/modules/Properties/Properties.md

 Some properties _are_ symmetrical.
 If Jan is a sibling of Scott, her brother; Scott is also a sibling of Jan.
 In symmetrical relationships, the arrow goes both ways, like a two-way street sign.
 Two equivalent classes are symmetrical, their Venn diagrams overlap perfectly.
 But, like a tautology, they don't add new information.

 ### What other terms are used for properties?  ###
 There are many different contributors to the knowledge graph community.
 Borrowing from solid geometry, properties are sometimes called *edges*.
-In graph theory properties are called *arcs*.
+In graph theory properties are often called *arcs*.

 #### Properties can be called edges and arcs
 | Methodology | Subject | Property | Object|